Supporting Unaccompanied Asylum Seeking Children and Care Leavers

 A young person’s right to work and recourse to public funds will depend on their immigration status.
 When granted status, their immigration adviser will need to go through the various conditions and rights it carries in detail so that both the young people and their worker understands what they are entitled to.
 Young people without leave to remain (including those who are ARE or have pending applications) will not be allowed to work and do not have access to mainstream benefits, and so will be reliant on financial support from the local authority where eligible.
 However, the asylum process is also extremely complicated, and the rights and entitlements a young person may have at various points are subject to change.
 Therefore it is essential that social workers and personal advisers seek specialist advice to ensure that young people are supported through the process and are able to access anything they are entitled to.

-6. Continuing support for Care Leavers
+6. Continuing support for Care Experienced Young People

-The Children & Social Work Act 2017 introduced a new duty on local authorities, to provide Personal Adviser (PA) support to all care leavers up to age 25, towards whom the local authority had duties under section 23C of the Children Act 1989, up to age 25 - irrespective of whether they are engaged in education or training.
+The Children & Social Work Act 2017 introduced a new duty on local authorities, to provide Personal Adviser (PA) support to all care experienced young people up to age 25, towards whom the local authority had duties under section 23C of the Children Act 1989, up to age 25 - irrespective of whether they are engaged in education or training.
 This legislation also introduced different categories of former relevant young people, including;

-However, if a care leaver’s application is refused by the Home Office and the tribunals and they become ‘appeal rights exhausted’ their care leaving rights might be affected.
-This is when they fall under one of the categories of excluded persons in Schedule 3 of the Nationality, Immigration, and Asylum Act 2002 (which places a bar on the provision of social services’ support to a person who is ‘in breach of immigration laws'), the local authority must carry out a Human Rights Assessment (HRA) in order to determine whether removing or denying someone’s leaving care support would breach their human rights and if so, to continue to provide such support to the extent required to avoid this breach.
+However, if a care experienced young person's application is refused by the Home Office and the tribunals and they become 'appeal rights exhausted' their care leaving rights might be affected.
+This is when they fall under one of the categories of excluded persons in Schedule 3 of the Nationality, Immigration, and Asylum Act 2002 (which places a bar on the provision of social services' support to a person who is 'in breach of immigration laws'), the local authority must carry out a Human Rights Assessment (HRA) in order to determine whether removing or denying someone's leaving care support would breach their human rights and if so, to continue to provide such support to the extent required to avoid this breach.

 It’s important to note that this guidance stresses that during the HRA process, new matters may be identified that need to be put before the Home Office which create a barrier to removal.
 For example;